 Credit hours required: 42

-The program admits students for the fall semester.
+The program admits students for the fall, spring and summer semesters.

 The M.P.H. program offers: